rjellis/pijp-dti/README.md

 certain regions of interest**

 The values for each anisotropy measure are found voxel-wise for each region of interest.
-The minimum value, maximum value, mean, and standard deviation are calculated for each region of interest.
+The minimum value, maximum value, mean, standard deviation, median and volume are calculated for each region of interest.
 A comma separated value file (CSV) is generated for each anisotropy measure.
-CSV
-format: (name, min, max, mean, std. dev).
+CSV format: (name, min, max, mean, std. dev, median, volume).

-Voxels where FA < 0.05 are set to zero.
+Voxels where FA < 0.2 are set to zero.
 The ROI statistics are only calculated over the non-zero voxels.

 ## Interactive Steps